 the last ring on the outside just inside the bark.
-The year of each ring can be determined by counting back from the outside ring, which grew in 1976
+The year of each ring can be determined by counting back from the outside ring, which Figure A1: A wedge of oak from a tree felled in 1976.
+It shows the annual growth rings, one for each year from the innermost ring to grew in 1976